wp-plugins/offers-for-woocommerce/README.txt

 * [Additional Plugin Tools](https://www.angelleye.com/offers-for-woocommerce-user-guide/#section-6)

 == Changelog ==

+= 1.1.3 - 06.01.2015 =
+* Tweak - Adjusts the email template system so that templates can be overridden from within a theme.
+* Tweak - Moves the plugin action links to the Description column on the Plugins page because there is more room there.
+* Tweak - Removes the offer button from products that are free (0.00 price).
+* Fix - Resolves localization / translation failure when using language files.
+* Feature - Adds an option to place the offer button directly to the right of the add to cart button.
+* Feature - Adds the ability to enable/disable fields that are displayed on the offer form.

 = 1.1.2 - 05.11.2015 =
 * Tweak - Adjusts localization so the plugin is ready for translation.